Eustaquio122/CV/README.md

 #### Working with People

-"Working with People" because I have not only a vast experience in working in teams, at different levels, as I have successfully worked with people from wider-anging backgrounds.
+"Working with People" because I have not only a vast experience in working in teams, at different levels, as I have successfully worked with people from wide-ranging backgrounds.
 Film shootings are done by large teams divided into a number of departments, each with very specific roles and responsibilities.
 As an intern, I have worked in some of these departments, under tight schedules and supervision.
 As an Assitant Director, I was responsible for the running of shootings, having to organise, lead, and coordinate all the departments.
-Throughout my career, from my work in film through to my volunteering for a homeless charity and work as a Family Engagement Worker at a prison in London, I have worked with renowned actors, tv executives, funding and production parties from a number of different countries, people that found themselves homeless in the streets of London (struggling with chronic unemployment, mental health issues, and addiction) and prisoners - from people convicted for shoplifting to people convicted for murder.
+Throughout my career, from my work in film through to my volunteering for a homeless charity and work as a Family Engagement Worker at a prison in London, I have worked with renowned actors, tv executives, funding and production parties from a number of different countries, people that found themselves homeless in the streets of London (struggling with chronic unemployment, mental health issues, and addiction) and prisoners - from people convicted of shoplifting to people convicted of murder.

 #### Learning and Teaching